OWASP/www-event-2021-training/pages/register.md

 permalink: /register/

 ---
-The virtual training classes are 8 hour courses offered in 4-hour blocks over two days, December 15 and December 17.
+The virtual training class is an 8-hour courses offered in 4-hour blocks over two days, December 15 and December 17.
 Both training days will begin at 7 am/PST.

 OWASP Members save $300 off the cost of a training course.
 Email events@owasp.com for your member discount code.
 If you are not an OWASP Member, please consider joining [here](https://owasp.org/membership/).